pivotal-cf/docs-pks/README.md

 **1.6**: The `1.6` branch is used to publish the pre-release v1.6 version of the site.
 Create pull requests on `1.6` to contribute bug fixes or correct technical inaccuracies in the pre-release v1.6 documentation.

 **1.5**: The `1.5` branch is used to publish the live v1.5 version of the site.
-Create pull requests on `master` to contribute bug fixes or correct technical inaccuracies in the v1.5 documentation.
+Create pull requests on `1.5` to contribute bug fixes or correct technical inaccuracies in the v1.5 documentation.

 **1.4**: The `1.4` branch is used to publish the live v1.4 version of the site.
 Create pull requests on `1.3` to contribute bug fixes or correct technical inaccuracies in the v1.4 documentation.